ParthJairam07/ServicePro/README.md

 The app is expected to offer flexible planning, privacy features, and regular reminders to ensure users can manage and update their safety plans as their situations change.

+### Requirements
+- Ensure google-services.json is in the app folder
+- AGP version 8.11.1
+- All dependencies are installed from the build.gradle.kts
+- A clean pull from the github will install all that is required( will remove google-services.json after 1 month before repo goes public)

-We implemented the following features:
+### We implemented the following features:
 - Login and Signup page using Firebase
 - Tailored questionnaire...
 - A list of tips based on questionnaire given